DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 ### **Rate Limiting Rules**

+Rate limiting is essential for protecting your application from brute-force attacks, denial-of-service, and other forms of abuse.

 #### IP-based Rate Limiting for Logins

 To protect login endpoints from multiple login attempts from the same IP address, rate limit based on the required [characteristics](https://developers.cloudflare.com/waf/rate-limiting-rules/parameters/#with-the-same-characteristics).